yuusyaasisutanto/Bring-me-115/README.md

 # Bring-me-115
 Rewrote Pack-a-Punched for after 1.1.5, and add more things CoD Zombies.

-You need TaCZ1.1.8 because I'm lazy :P
+You need TaCZ after 1.1.8 because I'm lazy :P

 # License